parhamfh/muscovaudio/README.md

 1 ) Downloada and unzip the latest zip from https://github.com/parhamfh/muscovaudio/tags
 2 ) Open Simple Synth.
-3 ) Open Pure Data and launch the pd patch called "main.py".
+3 ) Open Pure Data and launch the pd patch called "main.pd".
 4) Make sure that Audio and MIDI is on in Pure Data.
 Go to Preferences/MIDI Settings… and choose Simple Synth as MIDI output.
 5) Run ```python muscovaudio.py``` from the terminal and enjoy the craziness!